EPIC US ROAD TRIP 2016DAYS 16 & 17 - THE ROCKIES - COLORADO

 Today’s Highlight || Downtown Durango

-A morning snoop around charming, museum-piece Durango following a hearty Oscar’s breakfast.
-An overdue visit to a car wash to rid our ride of red southwest dust.
-One wrong turn, three ascents to two mountain passes over 10,000 feet, & three crossings of the Continental Divide.
-Road trip day 16, the first of two days of high Rocky Mountain highs.
+A morning snoop around charming museum-piece Durango following a hearty Oscar’s breakfast.
+An overdue visit to a car wash to rid our ride of stubborn red US Southwest dust.
+One wrong turn, three ascents to two mountain passes over 10,000 feet & three crossings of the Continental Divide.
+Road Epic US Road Trip day 16, the first of two days of high Rocky Mountain highs.

-It began as a railroad town in 1880 so I guess it’s only right that present-day Durango, a charming old Wild West mining town with some gorgeous Victorian-era architecture, oozes train vibes.
-A toy train, complete with choo-choos & steam, does a loop of the counter in Oscar’s, a 50’s style diner and a local favourite for breakfast & lunch, while a real albeit long-in-the-tooth train, the historic Durango & Silverton Narrow Gauge Railroad, is probably the town’s biggest attraction.
+It began as a railroad town in 1880 so I guess it’s only appropriate that present-day Durango, a charming old Wild West mining town with some gorgeous Victorian-era architecture, oozes train vibes.
+A toy train complete with choo-choos & steam does a loop of the counter in Oscar’s, a 50’s style diner and a local favourite for breakfast & lunch, while a real albeit long-in-the-tooth train, the historic Durango & Silverton Narrow Gauge Railroad, is probably the town’s biggest attraction.

 – From www.Durango.org

-It’s over 330 miles from Durango to Leadville, quite the drive.
+It’s over 330 miles from Durango to Leadville, quite the drive considering the topography.
 It took us almost 7 hours to cover that distance today, but only because we took a wrong turn; otherwise it would have taken less than 6.
 We expected to drive over 1 high-altitude pass but actually encountered two.
 That wrong turn again.

 Road-Trippin’ in Colorado

 As a mountain state and the only such state in the US that lies entirely above 1,000 meters in elevation, Colorado is a rather good choice for a road trip, and an excellent choice for a road trip within a road trip.

 – Lonely Planet USA, 6th Edition